 Veneers vs. Crowns — Which Option Is Right For You?

 Veneers and dental crowns are both used as a way of improving the appearance of your teeth.
 Each of these, created to match the color of your teeth (or to the color you desire), help with discoloration, gaps, chips, and cracks in your teeth.
 The main difference between each is that a veneer covers only the front of your tooth while a crown covers the entire tooth.
-Which option is right for you?
+At Long Beach Dental Health, we want to help you determine which option is right for you.

 Dental veneers are extremely thin shells, usually made out of porcelain, that are bonded to the front surface of your teeth.
 Veneers are much less invasive, and usually less expensive, than dental crowns.
 Dental veneers involve fixing a thin covering over the front of your teeth.
 Veneer application involves making a thin covering (about 1 mm) over the front of your tooth, which can be done in one appointment, while dental crowns commonly require multiple appointments.